ThoThuong/StoreFront/README.md

 1. `npm i`: install dependencies
 2. Install postgres database
 3. Create database with name: “udacity_store_front” or any name you want
-4. Create .env file and replace your value in to placeholder_your_value
+4. Create .env file and copy there are variables enviroment bellow and then replace placeholder_your_value by your value.

   POSTGRES_HOST=placeholder_your_value\
   POSTGRES_PORT=placeholder_your_value\